Deepu9981/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone1/README.md

 For this milestone, the goal was simple: gather a bunch of fitness tracker data—heart rate, steps, and sleep logs—then clean it up, get everything on the same timeline, and prep it for the real work ahead: spotting health anomalies.

 Dataset Source
 i pulled from open fitness tracking datasets, which gave us heart rate, step counts, and sleep records.
-All the raw data came as CSV or JSON files, each with timestamps and numbers coming straight from wearable devices.
+All the raw data came as CSV or JSON files, each with timestamps and numbers coming straight from wearable devices by kaggle.

 Some examples:
 - Heart rate time series